zoran-cuckovic/zoran-cuckovic.github.io/_posts/2016-12-08-archaeology-of-simulacra.md

 ---
 layout: post
-title: 'Pebbles, faces and landscapes: the archaeology of simulacra'
+title: 'Pebbles, faces and landscapes: <br>the archaeology of simulacra'
 modified: null
 categories: null
 comments: true
-excerpt: >-
+excerpt:
   Several weeks ago I stumbled upon an amusing article on a museum displaying pebbles and rocks resembling human faces, situated in Chichibu, Japan.
 The stones are called jinmenseki (珍石) and one should be able to recognise human